gitoyen/site/content/blog/2015-04-14-pytest-fixture.md

 Tags: python, dev

 I am a huge fan of python (one of the best language in my toolbox).
-And when it comes to tests, [pytest](http://pytest.org/) is *THE* library to use.
+And when it comes to test, [pytest](http://pytest.org/) is *THE* library to use.

 I also use [Flask](http://flask.pocoo.org/) a lot, so today I will show you some of my snippets.

-This create an app fixture which will be used to test the application, it returns a test client to interact with my Flask application.
+This creates an app fixture which will be used for testing the application, it returns a test client to interact with my Flask application.

 It is an adaptation of the documentation [testing skeleton]